shangyuj/2200-messed-up/index.md

 In the next part we take a look at morphology — the structure of words.

 ### Homework
-Give ["Morphology Overview"](https://drive.google.com/file/d/1n4aM8rXXeFNkqBZZEW2NbPUFgvHUrFvu/view?usp=sharing) a read.
+Give the [Morphology Overview](https://drive.google.com/file/d/1n4aM8rXXeFNkqBZZEW2NbPUFgvHUrFvu/view?usp=sharing) a read.
 You can skip the Knowledge Check questions for now.

 ## 8/27
 ### Welcome to English 2200!